Leather Dye and Repair Kit FAQs

 Coated leathers tend to shrink and are permanently etched when saturated with water.
 No coating can conceal the resulting damage.
 Vinyl (a synthetic) is not altered by water in this way.
 Water damage on vinyl is probably mineral deposits or stains which can either be cleaned or dyed.

-Rub 'n Restore® products are low VOC, but do give off an odor in their liquid state.
-This odor is no worse than anything you'll find in the laundry detergent aisle at a supermarket!
-Short of sticking your face in the bottle, most people don't notice it being poured onto a sponge, tablespoons at a time, and allowed to dry on the surface.
+Rub 'n Restore® products are low VOC, but are a paint and so have a chemical odor in their liquid state.
+This odor is no worse than anything you'll find in the laundry detergent aisle at a supermarket; we just omitted the fake fresh flower scent.
+Short of sticking your nose in the bottle, most people don't notice it being poured onto a sponge, tablespoons at a time, and allowed to dry on the surface.
 Once cured it does not emit an odor.

 If you opt to use a spray gun to apply the product, be sure to thoroughly ventilate your work area.
+Avoid breathing the dust/mist from spraying.
 You do not need to wear a respirator unless you are especially sensitive to chemicals.

 While Rub 'n Restore® Color does an excellent job of blending and concealing the minor damage from a dog's claws, if the original leather or vinyl scuffed, so will the dye.
 No matter, touch-up is easy.
 Rub 'n Restore® is safe for pets and children.
 There are plenty of happy canines featured in our testimonials.